 Which deadline is right for you?
-Our general advice is to apply as soon as you feel like you can put together a strong application.
+Apply as soon as you feel like you can put together a strong application.
 With each passing deadline, fewer seats in our class will be available, and we will have less scholarship money to award.
 Most applicants will apply in Early Action, Round 1 and Round 2.
-That said, we always meet great candidates in Round 3.
+That said, we always meet great candidates in Round 3!

-The Early Action round is unique among our deadlines in that we offer a number of open interview slots in this round.
+The Early Action round is unique among our deadlines in that we offer a limited number of open interview slots.
 For all other rounds, interviews are by invitation only.
-Our Early Action round is generally recommended for candidates who know Darden is at the top of their list.
+Early Action is recommended for candidates who know Darden is at the top of their list.
+We also offer a binding and non-binding option for Early Action candidates.

 2. Review Our Application

 Once you have identified your target deadline, we encourage you to review our application.
-During this first pass, don’t worry about completing anything.
-Just read.
-What is required?
-What information will you need?
-How much time will it likely take you to complete each of the sections?
+During this first pass, don’t worry about completing anything--just gather information and think about a timeline that will help you plan and strategize working through the application.

 3. Acquire Your Transcript